julietkelson/julietkelson.github.io/_posts/2020-04-07-COVID-Social-Networks.md

 - Gillian and I returned to my house.
 I returned (semi) permanently.
 - Gillian left my house to drive to her home in North Carolina.
-- Sam adopted a puppy who, like us, pees inside, but unlike us, pees on the floor.
+- Sam adopted a puppy, Diego, who, like us, pees inside, but unlike us, pees on the floor.
 - The temperature reached 70º.
 - My sheets.
 - For two days, not my clothes.
 - Sam turned 22.
 - I turned 22 and 7/12ths.

-Mostly, the things that changed around me and about me were the people I was/am living with and the ways I communicated.
+Mostly, the things that changed around me and about me were the people I was/am living with and the ways we communicated.
 When quarantine began, I stayed with Gillian for about two weeks.
 In part because I wanted to, and in part because I had to.
 Being immunocompromised during coronavirus means I have to be extra careful.
 Considering that some of my regular roommates were still working and we all share a single toilet, I thought it best to stay away until they were two weeks out of work.

 So, I stayed with Gillian.
 Until COVID brought more surprises.
 Two people came in from out of town and needed a place to isolate for two weeks before returning to society because that's the world we live in now.
-Coincidentally, Gillian's friend was moving out of her apartment for a bit, opening up a room with two people who had also been quarantining for two weeks.
+Coincidentally, Gillian's friend was moving out of her apartment for a bit, opening up a room in an apartment with two people who had also been quarantining for two weeks.
 So the transition started.

 ```
 Apartment 1: